-Today the jurisdiction of the agency covers a large and rapidly developing area of Central and Northern York County with a wide demographic base.
+Today the jurisdiction of the agency covers a large and rapidly developing area of York County with a wide demographic base.
 The jurisdiction encompasses areas with urban, suburban, industrial, residential, and rural characteristics.

-Current NYCRPD member municipalities and their respective commissioners are identified as follows:
+Current NYCRPD member municipalities are identified as follows:

 From the very founding of the NYCRPD, the agency was noted for professionalism and high standards for service delivery and the suppression and investigation of crime.
-Today, the authorized strength of the agency is 51 sworn members, and 4 additional civilian staff all of who are dedicated to providing the highest quality law enforcement service possible.
+Today, the authorized strength of the agency is 65 sworn members, and 5 civilian staff all of who are dedicated to providing the highest quality law enforcement service possible.
 The Department currently consists of;

 The uniforms worn by the agency have changed over the life of the agency and the colors and types of patrol vehicles driven have changed as well.
 At the time of the founding of the agency an experiment was undertaken–this was for the patrol officer to wear a “low impact or soft uniform”.
 This was a non-traditional uniform consisting of a dress shirt, slacks, and a blazer, with a duty belt hidden from the view of the public.
 This experiment ended in the adoption of a traditional police uniform consisting of a tan shirt, brown uniform pants, and brown coats and hats.
 In 1989, the NYCRPD adopted the current uniform consisting of a tan shirt, black trousers with tan stripe, black hat, black ties, and black leather wear and shoes.
 This uniform includes summer and winter type uniforms and a dress uniform worn by the NYCRPD for appropriate events.